kworkflow/kworkflow/documentation/man/kw.rst

 COMMANDS FOR DEPLOY NEW KERNEL IMAGE AND MODULE
 -----------------------------------------------
-When we develop for Linux Kernel, we continuously want to install/update the current version of the Kernel image or modules, and this tasks may require several steps to be accomplished.
-For this reason, **kw** provides an option named **deploy** that handles attempts to handle all the complexity related to the new Kernel installation.
-It is essential to highlight that we try to support three different types of deploy: *local* and *remote*.
+When we develop for Linux Kernel, we continuously want to install or update the current version of the Kernel image or modules, and these tasks may require several steps to be accomplished.
+For this reason, **kw** provides a command named **deploy** that attempts to handle all the complexity related to the new Kernel installation.
+It is essential to highlight that we try to support two different types of deploy: *local* and *remote*.
 When you want to update your host machine, you can use the *local* option.
-Finally, we provide the *remote* option, which is much more flexible since it uses network;
+Also, we provide the *remote* option, which is much more flexible since it uses network;
 notice that this approach is the most generic one because you can use it for *vm* and *local*.